blaisewang/img2latex-mathpix/README.md

 Then, press the `BackSpace` key (`delete` key on macOS) to preview the screenshot.
 Or, press the `Return` or `Enter` key to send the OCR request.

-### Microsoft Word with MathML

-To fix the brackets and parentheses around matrices or fractions, click the `Professional` option from the right-hand side dropdown menu of the equation.

 See [demo](#Demo) section below.

 ## Demo